paulinebourigault/FrEVL/README.md

 ## Why FrEVL?

-FrEVL revolutionizes vision-language understanding by **freezing pretrained CLIP embeddings** and training only a lightweight fusion network.
+FrEVL is a vision-language understanding by **freezing pretrained CLIP embeddings** and training only a lightweight fusion network.
 This approach delivers:

 - ** 3× faster inference** than ALBEF/BLIP
 - ** 70% lower deployment costs**